|Serves||Prep Time||Cook Time||Total Time|

 Here’s a different take on a classic.

-When I was at college, my friend Mat Record was on his way to a party where he had been asked to bring a potato salad.
+When I was at college, my friend Mat Record was on his way to a party and had been asked to bring a potato salad.
 He kept on repeating, “a po-ta-TOE salad” “a po—TAY—to salad”.
-Rolling around the word “potato” in an English accent so richly and vividly that twenty plus years later, I cannot see a potato salad without hearing Mat’s voice playing with the word.
+Rolling around the word “potato” in an English accent so richly and vividly that twenty plus years later, I cannot see a potato salad without hearing Mat’s voice.

 And potato salad has as many variations as Mat came up with pronunciations that day.
 Some days you want a classic, some days a classic with a twist, and other days—just the twist.
 So you’ll see several recipes for potato salad here.
 I don’t believe there’s such a thing as The Best.
 This one is simply the most recent one I’ve made, and loved.